Cell Phone Recycling Facts

 10. E-Waste Is Expected to Double

-Tucker Anderson, Founder and Owner of Black Diamond Junk Removal, says that "The amount of e-waste that is created globally is expected to double between 2014 and 2030."
+Tucker Anderson, Founder and Owner of Black Diamond Junk Removal, says, “The amount of e-waste that is created globally is expected to double between 2014 and 2030.”

 11. All Electronics Are Recyclable

-Austin Dowse, CEO at Aimvein, said “In the United States, over 70% of people throw away their cell phones immediately after buying a new one even though they could be repaired.
-Whereas, only 20 percent of that material was recycled or composted.”
+Austin Dowse, CEO at Aimvein, brings attention to a crucial aspect of e-waste: “In the United States, over 70% of people throw away their cell phones immediately after buying a new one even though they could be repaired.
+Whereas only 20 percent of that material was recycled or composted.”

 That’s a lot of work.
 Newtech Recycling exists to make the process easier for everyone.
 Let’s work together to strive for a better future.
 Contact Newtech Recycling today.